Leilazehui/Leilazehui.github.io/about.md

 ## Education
 - Bachelor's in Mechanical Engineering, The University of Hong Kong (expected 2027)
-- A+ in engineering project courses and CAD courses
+- A+ in engineering project courses and CAD courses [**here to know about what I did in the project**](https://github.com/Leilazehui/Leilazehui.github.io/blob/main/Project_%26_Competition/transmission_unit.md)
 - A and A- in Mechanics of Solids, Dynamics and Control, Thermodynamics

 ## Interests
-Aerospace: Space systems(still learning); human factors, CFD, CAD design Integration of Mechanical engineering and AI (still planning)
+Aerospace: Space systems(still learning); human factors, CFD, CAD design, Mechatronics Mechanical Engineering in Aerospace

 ## Contact
 - Email: leilazhao853@gmail.com